ali-moameri/Kratsuba-Algorithm/README.md

 # Kratsuba Algorithm
-Kratsuba algorithm implementation with C++17 for large multiplications.
+Kratsuba algorithm implementation using C++17 for large multiplications.